aegon1994/Birds-detection-tool-which-is-based-on-YOLOv10/README.md

 Change names of photos and files -> Ensure all photos have corresponding labels

 ### training condition
-In this section, I train twice for every pretrained files.
+In this section, I trained twice for every pretrained files.

 The conditions of training are epochs = 250, batch = 32, imgsz = 160 and max_det = 100 in first time, other conditions are default.

-The conditions of training are epochs = 250, batch = 32, imgsz = 160, max_det = 100, lr0 = 0.001, cos_lr = True, ,optimizer= 'AdamW' and box = 15 in second time.
+The conditions of training are epochs = 250, batch = 32, imgsz = 160, max_det = 100, lr0 = 0.001, cos_lr = True, optimizer= 'AdamW' and box = 15 in second time.

+AdamW is a suitable optimizer for small size dataset and tiny stuff detecting, it is a good choice for this project.

+Cosine decay smoothly decrease learning rate, it could reduce oscillation during the convergence process for performance of learning stablizing.

+In YOLOv10, box is the weight of the box loss component in the loss function, it affects the emphasis on accurately predicting the bounding box coordinates.
+In this project, most objects(birds) are tiny and move in high speed, it means the emphasis for location of bounding box is more important than other loss components.
+That is why I raise the weight of the box loss component.

+I combined those condition above for model training, and have the best performance of those models so far.
+I also tried other conditions in yolov10s, but those condition wasn't as good as this combination.